Why Recycled Plastic Is The Best Packaging Choice

 It is generally accepted that rPET Plastic is the material that ticks most boxes when it comes to the environment as it can be washed and recycled many times over. rPET plastic can be recognised by the number 1 in the triangle and is widely recycled by local authorities and manufacturers involved in the production of plastic packaging.

-As part of its new green initiatives the Governement have stipulated that by April 2022 all rPET plastic packaging should have a minimum of 30% recycled content or face high tax levies and this is driving recycling initiatives worldwide.
+As part of its new green initiatives the Government stipulated that from April 2022 all rPET plastic packaging should have a minimum of 30% recycled content or face high tax levies and this is driving recycling initiatives worldwide.
 In some poorer countries for instance, people are collecting plastic waste and bringing it to recycling plants in exchange for money or health vouchers.
 It is clear that recycling plastic is not only helping to clean up the world but is also providing employment and opportunity to many people.

 image: rPET material can hot washed and reused many times over